 Sign #3.
 Your Sell Sheet Hasn’t Connected With Any Libraries

 Your goal should be to send your book’s sell sheet to every library in the country.
-And you should be getting some feedback from them in the form of books sales, or at the very least some email questions from them.
+And you should be getting some feedback from them in the form of book sales or at the very least some email questions from them.

 If you are not getting any feedback at all, then you probably need to be rethinking what content should be added or changed on your sell sheet.
 Start by re-evaluating who your book’s audience really is, and what marketing message you are using to connect with them.
 Show your sell sheet to a local librarian and ask for their comments and suggestions about it.

 “Is your book’s sell sheet driving the results you need?
 If not, it might be time for a makeover.”
 (Tweet)